top of page

 The first two sentences of James The Fatalist And His Master by Denis Diderot.

-A work by Jean-Paul Mousseau exhibited at Le Mousso restaurant.
+A work by Jean-Paul Mousseau exhibited at Le Mousso.

 I wanted to meet Luana Aubert, sommelier at the restaurant Le Mousso.
 It's that I'm still moved to see the Sotembo Gaiden Karakuchi Junmai, this artisanal sake (really artisanal, it's not an advertising lie) brewed with humility by the passionate toji NOMIZU Masuo, served with the pairing in a restaurant where everything is prepared and presented with art by an equally passionate team.